 Things To Keep In Mind During Vidyarambh Ceremony

-- Goddess Saraswati and Lord Ganesha are considered the emblems of knowledge, education and intelligence.
-Therefore, their idols should be placed in the place where the ceremony will be performed.
+- Hinduism considers Goddess Saraswati and Lord Ganesha, the emblems of knowledge, education, and intelligence.
+Therefore, position their idols where the ceremony will take place.

-- Slate, ink pot, notepad and chalk should be placed in the place where Puja is to be performed.
+- Place slate, inkpot, notepad, and chalk near the place where Puja is to occur.

-- If the teacher of the child is present in the ritual, then he/she should be worshipped.
-Otherwise, coconut can be considered the symbol of a teacher and should be worshipped instead.
+- If the teacher of the child is present in the ritual, then the latter should pay proper homage to them as well.
+Otherwise, one can consider coconut as the symbol of a teacher and worship it instead.

-After the necessary preparations mentioned above are made, humble prayers are offered to Lord Ganesha and Goddess Saraswati.
-The initial prayers are offered to Lord Ganesha, and then, Goddess Saraswati is worshipped.
+After the above mentioned necessary preparations are made, one should offer humble prayers to Lord Ganesha and Goddess Saraswati.
+Let your initial prayers be to Lord Ganesha, and then pay homage to Goddess Saraswati.